tokensphere/tt-white-contracts/README.md

               --ref "Much tokens, very wow, such bling."
 ```

-At this point, it's important to add transfer credits to the token contract, so that transfers
-can freely be executed.
+At this point, it's important to add transfer credits to the FAST, so that transfers can freely be executed.

 ```shell
 yarn hardhat fast-add-transfer-credits SAF 5000000 \